gasparian/lsh-search-go/README.md

 wget http://ann-benchmarks.com/deep-image-96-angular.hdf5 -P ./data
 ```

 Everything runs inside a docker.
-Just build it with `./build.sh` and run with `./run.sh`.
+Just launch it with:
-Remember, that you can deploy db and main service separately.
+ - `./launch.sh ./main.go` if you want to launch the main app;
+ - `./launch.sh ./db/main_db.go` if you want to launch the database;
+Don't forget to add the actual db socket in the config.

-After entering the running container, you can run `./run_data_prep` to get the dataset stats, if you don't have one in the `config.toml`.
+After entering the running container, you can run `./run_data_prep` on the machine with benchmark dataset to get its' stats, if you didn't have one in the `config.toml` already.

 ### Steps

 1. ~~Download [ANN benchmark](http://ann-benchmarks.com/deep-image-96-angular.hdf5) dataset and calculate mean and std~~.
 2. Prepare [db](https://github.com/boltdb/bolt) for creating new buckets with search indeces and storing search tree leaves - we need to keep resulting vectors/ids inside buckets.
-3. Make comprehensive config file and parser for it (toml file?):
+3. Make comprehensive config file and parser for it (toml?):
     - mean and std vectors;
     - url of the db;
     - number of hyper-planes ot split;